10 Cold Email Subject Line Examples to Boost Your Open Rate

 This is all great, but if you can't get them to open that email, it's all for naught.

-After all, 64% of people make the decision to open an email based on the subject line.
 Similarly, 69% of people will send that email to spam without reading it based on that same subject line.

 cold email subject line infographic

-And that has the potential also to ruin your carefully curated email deliverability.
+And that has the potential to also ruin your carefully curated email deliverability.

-As an SDR, you need to be aware of the importance of your cold email subject line, and of what works.
+As an SDR, you need to be aware of the importance of your cold email subject line, and what works.
 You are interacting with your prospects daily, so no one else will have a better feel for what might work than you.

 How many prospects are you losing out on based on a poorly thought-out subject line?